ibmresilient/resilient-python-api/python/examples/ActionExample/groupadd/README.md

 + incidenttype= incident type to trigger the addition of membership.

 ## Resilient Configuration
-The default configuration expects an action queue named *csirt_action*, and an automatic action for an incident named *csirtaction*.
+The default configuration expects an action queue named *Group add on incident type*, and an automatic action for an incident named
+*group add*.
 The automatic action should have have a condition of the Boolean field *csirt_action_required* being changed to Yes.
 ### Custom incident type definition
 ![Incident Type definition](Documents/incidenttype.png)
 ### Messaged Destination